On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

-Let $F$ be a bounded set in some Euclidean space and $N_{\delta}(F)$ be the number of closed boxes of side length $\delta>0$ required to cover $F$.
-Define the upper and lower box-counting dimensions as
+\textit{\textbf{Box-Counting Dimension:}} Let $F$ be a bounded set in $\mathbb{R}$ and let $N_{\delta}(F)$ be the number of closed intervals of length $\delta>0$ required to cover $F$.
+We define the upper and lower box-counting dimensions as

-When both are equal, we can replace the $\liminf$ and $\limsup$ by $\lim$ and we define the common value as the box-counting dimension $\mathrm{dim}_B(F)$, an example of a fractal dimension.
-The major drawback of this definition is lack of countable stability, for instance the box-counting dimension of $\{0,1,1/2,1/3,...\}$ is $1/2$.
-Examples also exist of closed cantor sets for which the upper and lower dimensions do not agree \cite{falconer2004fractal} and we present a natural example occurring as the spectrum of a discrete Schr{\"o}dinger operator in Appendix \ref{append_AM}.
-In the one-dimensional case, it is easy to prove that if $F$ is measurable with $\overline{\mathrm{dim}}_B(F)<1$ then $\mathrm{Leb}_{\mathbb{R}}(F)=0$.
-The converse is false by considering countable unions of cantor sets whose Hausdorff dimension tends to 1 and similar results hold in higher dimensions.
-We shall show that we can compute the box-counting dimension in two limits.